 3.)
-Reduced construction costs – The cost of these homes is significantly lower than that of a site built home.
+Reduced construction costs – The cost of prefabricated houses is significantly lower than that of a site built home.
 This is mainly because manufacturers usually buy building supplies in huge volumes (at a discount) and additional savings reflect in the cost of the finished house.

 Also, because prefabs are built within a shorter span of time, the amount of interest the home-owner pays on a home loan is significantly reduced – thereby reducing the construction cost.